-A. At work most of my emails relate to my job.
+A. At work, most of my emails relate to my job.
 I get inquiry emails from clients.
 I get emails from my superiors and also from my co-workers.
 These emails are mostly related to tasks I am assigned to or regarding new tasks.
-Sometimes I get personal emails from colleagues related to helps and supervision they need.
+Sometimes I get personal emails from colleagues related to help and supervision they need.
 A greeting and invitation email is also common in our office.
 For instance, when an employee has his son’s birthday approaching, he invites us all via email.

 Q. Is it better to communicate via email or a phone call?

 A. As I did mention, email always is a better way of communication as it serves the purpose of a documentary proof as a person can always turn back from his words which were spoken by verbally.
-With email there are always a reminder and proof of every task.
+With emails, there are always a reminder and proof of every task.
 However, which one is better depends on the situation.
-Let’s say when I need to inform a clients or friend about an event, calling them is an easy approach.
+Let’s say when I need to inform a client or friend about an event, calling them is an easy approach.
 However, if I need to inform so many people, email is the better solution.
 Email is also handy for delivering a lot of information at a time.
 If I have to inform my co-workers about a meeting agenda, I would always prefer email.
 When I need to say a hello to my friends and family members, I would rather prefer the phone conversation over email communication.

 Q. Do you like presents?

 A. Rather, I would say there would be very few people who would not like getting presents.
 Gifts are always special and preserve the memory of special events or people.
-I do love to get presents – be it a simple post card to an expensive laptop.
+I do love to get presents – be it a simple postcard to an expensive laptop.
 They are always special to me.

-Q. What is your favorite gift?
+Q. What is your favourite gift?
 Why?